gini/mobile-skills-challenge/android-skills-challenge.md

 In the [Resources](#resources) section, we listed links to our documentation, source code, and our example app.
 You are invited to use all of those resources to integrate the Gini Bank SDK into your app.

 Please use the simplest integration option, which is called Screen API.
-This allows you to configure the SDK, set a delegate, and launch the SDK by presenting a view controller.
+This allows you to configure the SDK and launch it by starting an activity for result.

 You don't have to utilise all features of the SDK.
 Use only the basic feature, which is taking a picture of a single page and retrieving the payment information.